tom-dell/Plex-Meta-Manager-Configs/README.md

       vote_count.gte: 6
 ```

-* Sort by user rating
+### Sort by user rating

 Now lets sort the collection by their user rating, checking the documentation brings up this field we can include;

 > sort_by

-There are **loads** of sorting options you can choose from, they are all listed in [the documentation here](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#sort-options), we are just going to use the value vote_average.desc.
+There are **loads** of sorting options you can choose from, they are all listed in [the documentation here](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#sort-options), we are just going to use the value vote_average.desc, which translates into 'vote average, descending'.
 So whack that in there, and you'll have this;

 ```
   Highest rating documentaries in the last 5 years: